Jin93/MEBayesSL/README.md

 - cleanup: cleanup temporary files or not.
 Default: T.

 - NCORES: how many cores to use.
-(Default: 13 for LDpred2_jobs.R, 5 for MEBayes_jobs.R, and 1 for LDpred2_tuning.R and MEBayesSL.R)
+(Default: 13 for LDpred2_jobs.R, 5 for MUSS_jobs.R, and 1 for LDpred2_tuning.R and MUSSEL.R)

 - LDpred2_params (required): path to the directory where the tuned LDpred2 parameters (population-specific causal SNP proportions, heritability and whether or not a sparse model is used) are saved, separated by comma.